Impact is a way to measure the amplitude of code changes that are happening in a more complex manner than measuring raw lines of code.

-Compare that to another engineer's contribution, which touches three files, at multiple insertion points, where they add 16 lines, while removing 24 lines.
+Compare that to another engineer's contribution, which touches three files, at multiple insertion points, where they add 18 lines of code while removing 28 lines of code.

-On the left we have someone adding 100 lines of new code to a single file.
-On the right is an example that represents only 24 lines of new code written, but there's a bit more going on here:
+On the right, we have someone adding 100 lines of new code to a single file.
+On the left is an example that represents only 18 lines of new code written, but there's something more going on here:

-- the edits happened in 4 different locations
+the edits took place in 4 different locations

-Even without knowing the severity of changes or comparing to historical changes, it's probably safe to assume that the second contribution was more ‘expensive,’ and therefore carries is higher impact score.
+Even without knowing the gravity of changes or comparing to previous changes, it's safe to say that the first contribution was more 'impactful,' and therefore carries a higher impact.

-Although change set #1 is technically more code, the added complexity of the work happening in change #2 could arguably make that change set at least as much work, and possibly more — even in the simplistic representation above, it's clear that there's more than just lines of code at play.
+Although change set #2 includes more lines of code, the increased complexity of the work happening in change set #1 can make that changeset at least as much work, and possibly more — even in the condensed representation above, it's obvious that there's more than just lines of code in play.

 We display the Impact as an average Impact of the active days.
 We display the engineers' Impact as a multiple of the average Impact.